atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ipveceived no answer to my letter, nor to many others which Idifpalched to the same purpose.
 I waited on Mr. and Mrs. Elliot, and tedd thenh all that I had written to lady Charlotte; I entreat them also, in the most presling terms, to intercede for me. — They received me civilly; but informed me, that my behaviour could not posiibly be defended. — I could .Dot expect much to be Said in my behalf, yet I perfiftedin begging them to persuade their amiable friend, to try me once more; and as I could not think of giving up all my hopes of spending my life with the most valuable woman I know — > topardon~to receive me.
 They
-They gave me no encouragement— — “” Said Mrs. Elliot, “though culpable, has consested 'her own guilt. — She has declared that the man whom you followed into the house, was a lover of her’s, whom She has let in every night for Some time; but that being certain you would inform her lady of what you had discovered, She had, in her first Sright and consufion, thought of accusing her lady to Save herself; adding, that as sie believed a breach would most probably be made between you by complying with your request, to be conduced to her lady’s chamber, She delivered up the key of the passage which led to her dresting roora, through which She always went into her chamber in a morning — Her chamber door opening on the ftair .casc, She every night hastened herself.”
+They gave me no encouragement— — "" Said Mrs. Elliot, "though culpable, has consested 'her own guilt. — She has declared that the man whom you followed into the house, was a lover of her’s, whom She has let in every night for Some time; but that being certain you would inform her lady of what you had discovered, She had, in her first Sright and consufion, thought of accusing her lady to Save herself; adding, that as sie believed a breach would most probably be made between you by complying with your request, to be conduced to her lady’s chamber, She delivered up the key of the passage which led to her dresting roora, through which She always went into her chamber in a morning — Her chamber door opening on the ftair .casc, She every night hastened herself."
 Thus have I rendered myself compleately miserable by my own Solly; and yet, Wilmot, 1 do think that any man circumstanced ns I was and and as thoroughly acquainted with the wickedness of women as I have been, would have Selt a Strong desire to Satisfy his curiosity in the manner I did— — have a thousand arguments to urge in Savour of a conduct to which I was irresiltibly impelled. — But I Sincerely wislr that! had behaved in a very different way upon the occasion— — find myself much indisposed. — • I have a violent pain in my head. — I Sancy I am going to be extremely ilk — No matter if I die, — Life without Charlotte is not jn the least desirable, LET
 LETTER LIX